Located in historic Hillsborough, New Hampshire, USA

 ELVD is also a community of people who enjoy the unique advantage of their own lake and beaches, as well as the proximity of Fox Forest, Pat’s Peak for skiing, and access to the shopping and dining available in Hillsborough, while located close to Concord in the southwest part of New Hampshire.

-NOTICE OF ELVD MONTHLY MEETING
+NOTICE OF ELVD COMMISSIONERS' WORKSHOP

 Time: 5:30 pm

 By: The Board of Commissioners